Ángel Martínez (general): Service in the North

-Recognition and Exile
+Recognition and exile

 Appointed chief of the I Division of the Western Army Corps, he dispatched Colonel Dávalos by sea with elements that served as his base and in November, he went to join General Corona's forces.
 In his record of service, he was credited with more than 50 war actions during the Reform War and the Second French Intervention.
 Regarding his performance in the State, Governor Pesqueira expressed the following in a circular dated October 1, 1866 :

 Sonora has had as auxiliaries the Governor of Sinaloa and Division General Ramón Corona, who, upon sending me some reinforcements of troops, also sent me General Ángel Martínez and other worthy chiefs, who, longing to fight in defense of the national cause, do not know make distinction of place; but they do know how to distinguish themselves by their bravery, their serenity in danger and by the activity of the long-suffering and persevering soldier.
 Sonora recognizes herself indebted for this very distinguished service, which she will hasten to reward in the same way, paying them a sincere tribute of gratitude.

 Upon his arrival in Mazatlan, he was appointed Chief of the Arms of Sinaloa and held that post until 1868.
 He was then a candidate for the government of that State and dissatisfied with the resolution of the Local Legislature, ignored the powers of the same at the head of the troops that obeyed him, and he exercised the Executive Power for a few days but was defeated in Villa Unión by General Corona.
-Seeing that his cause was lost, he seized thirty thousand pesos from the Mazatlan maritime customs office, left half in the hands of a trusted friend of his and embarked for San Francisco, California.
+Seeing that his cause was lost, he seized thirty thousand pesos from the Mazatlán maritime customs office, left half in the hands of a trusted friend of his and embarked for San Francisco, California.
 There, he paid for the education that he lacked, as he barely knew how to sign.
 At the outbreak of the Franco-Prussian War in 1870, out of hatred for the French, went to join the Prussian Army and in January 1871, entered the city of Paris.
 He returned to Mexico the following year, and President Benito Juárez prosecuted him for the funds he had taken in Mazatlán.
 Upon Juárez's death, President Lerdo gave him amnesty, and he was able to return to Sinaloa.
 He collected deposits that were given to him religiously and moved to Colima where he bought the "Paso de Río" hacienda and since then he has been linked to the local environment of that city.